atsaloli/cicd/01_91-set-up-prod-and-stg-web-sites.md

 ### Setting up Stage and Prod environments
 #### Web server

-Install Apache2, listening on port 8008 (since GitLab is listening on 80).
+Install Apache2 and change the port to 8008 (since GitLab is listening on 80).

 ```bash
 sudo apt-get update